 - Prior Battery conviction – If you have been convicted of one prior battery charge whether it is a misdemeanor or a felony, you may be charged with felony battery upon your second battery arrest.
-This is a third degree felony punishable up to five years in prison.
+This is a third-degree felony punishable by up to five years in prison.

 - Aggravated Battery – You may be charged with a felony battery if the battery caused great bodily harm, permanent disability or permanent disfigurement.

 - Aggravated Battery with a Weapon – A battery involving a weapon or the intent to cause great bodily harm or permanent disfigurement is considered aggravated battery which is a felony.

 - Battery on an Elderly Person – When the victim is over the age of 65, and the defendant knew or should of know the age of the victim, he or she may be charged with felony battery.

 - Battery on a Law Enforcement Officer or Medical Person – A battery committed against a law enforcement officer or a medical person may be charged as a felony battery.

 - Battery Involving children – Felony battery charges can result in certain cases where the child is a victim.
 See our discussion under sex crimes and violent crimes for more information.

 If you knew or should have known that the victim was over the age of 65, the state may prosecute you for battery on an elderly person.
 Although the prosecutor makes the ultimate decision on what to prosecute you for, he or she will take into consideration what the victim’s position is regarding the case.